launchdarkly-labs/cloudfront-reverse-proxy/README.md

 - **Project C**: Uses a different proxy or region

 Each project configures its SDK independently using different SDK keys and base URLs.

+## Github Actions: Automated Template Deployment to s3 bucket

+This repository includes a GitHub Actions workflow that automatically updates the S3-hosted CloudFormation template when changes are merged to main.